How to Grow Cilantro at Home

 My Mother tastes it as soap, yet I nor any of my kids or hubby taste it that way.
 Except I told the oldest son and now he’s upset cause he thinks it tastes like soap – the power of suggestion is incredible! lol

-This herb prefers a neutral pH of 6.2 to 6.8 but it can grow in any rich soil.
+This herb prefers a neutral pH of 6.2 to 6.8 but it can grow in any rich moist soil.
 Since it is a fast-growing plant, make sure to give it lots of organic matter to feed on.

-Sow cilantro seeds 1/4-inch deep and about 1 foot apart directly in the garden in late spring or early summer.
-If you want to have a steady supply of cilantro throughout its growing season, succession plant a new batch of cilantro every two weeks.
+Sow cilantro seeds 1/4-inch deep and about 1 foot apart directly in the garden soil in late spring or early summer.
+If you want to have a steady supply of fresh cilantro throughout its growing season, succession plant a new batch of cilantro every two weeks.

 You may also like: Basil Growing & Plant Care From Seed To Harvest & More